brianlin35/data-sci/README.md

 ## Brian Lin's Data Science Portfolio

-Masters in Data Science (in progress - expected Spring 2025)
+Master's in Information and Data Science (in progress - expected 2025)

 Univeristy of California, Berkeley